-Today, we are reviewing an unusual historical thriller from an unusual author: Stuart Neville has been a musician, a composer, a teacher, a salesman, a film extra, a baker and a hand double for a well known Irish comedian.
+Ratlines by Stuart Neville is an unusual historical thriller from an unusual author: Neville has been a musician, a composer, a teacher, a salesman, a film extra, a baker and a hand double for a well known Irish comedian.
 His first novel, The Ghosts of Belfast, was one of the most critically acclaimed crime débuts of recent years, and won the Los Angeles Times Book Prize.
 Ratlines, his latest work, is another interesting read.

 A Brief Summary: